-APPENDIX E COMPLAINT FORM
+APPENDIX F COMPLAINT FORM

 TITLE VI/ CIVIL RIGHTS COMPLAINT FORM

 Contact Information

 Name

 Address:

 City: State: Zip:

 Home Phone: Work Phone:

 Email:

 Discrimination Complaint

-Name of Staff Person that 2 You Believe Discriminate ed Against You:
+Name of Staff Person that You Believe Discriminate ed Against You:

 Date of Alleged Incident:

-You were TITLE VI OTHER STATUTES
+You were discriminated because TITLE VI OTHER STATUTES

-discriminated because □ Color \Box Age
+of: □ Color □ Age

-of: □ Color □ National Origin □ Disability
+OI. □ National Origin □ Disability

-6 \Box Sex

-□ Race
+□ Race □ Sex

-Indicate who was involved Also attach any written n employees, supervisors, o support or clarify your co additional sheets if necess I. Be sure to include how on naterial pertaining to your or others), if known, whon omplaint.
-(Please be sure ened and how you were discriminated against. other persons were treated differently than you. case such as any persons (witnesses, fellow a we may contact for additional information to to provide contact information, and use
+Explain as briefly and clearly as possible what happened and how you were discriminated against.
+Indicate who was involved.
+Be sure to include how other persons were treated differently than you.
+Also attach any written material pertaining to your case such as any persons (witnesses, fellow employees, supervisors, or others), if known, whom we may contact for additional information to support or clarify your complaint.
+(Please be sure to provide contact information, and use additional sheets if necessary.)

 Signature: Date:

-Email the completed form to or by U.S. Mail to: Benny.Bergantino@doa.ri.gov, Title VI Manager Rhode Island Division of Statewide Planning, 235 Promenade Street, 2nd Floor, Suite 230, Providence, RI 02908
+• nny.Bergantino@doa.ri.gov, Title VI Manager romenade Street, 2nd Floor, Suite 230,

-APPENDIX F ATTENDEE FEEDBACK FORM
+APPENDIX G ATTENDEE FEEDBACK FORM